 UK Stocks-Factors to watch on Jan.
 8

-Jan 8 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 28 points lower at 7,546 on Wednesday, according to financial bookmakers.
+Jan 8 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 28 points lower at 7,546 on Wednesday, according to financial bookmakers, with futures .FFIc1 down 0.4% ahead of the cash market open.

+* SAINSBURY'S: Sainsbury's SBRY.L, Britain's No. 2 supermarket group, reported a small fall in underlying sales in the key Christmas quarter, with a solid performance from food more than offset by a weak general merchandise market.

+* GREGGS: British baker and takeaway food group Greggs GRG.L, home of the vegan-friendly sausage roll, said its annual profit would be higher than expected and it would make a special bonus payment to staff to reflect an "exceptional year".

 * NMC HEALTH: Two investors of NMC Health Plc NMC.L are selling shares worth 374 million pounds ($490 million) in the healthcare group, a bookrunner for the deal said on Tuesday, weeks after short-selling firm Muddy Waters questioned the company's finances.